aridoza/foundational-java/functional-programming-lesson/04-optionals/README.md

 Optional<String> nameOptional = Optional.ofNullable(null);
 System.out.println(nameOptional.get());
 ```

 Output:
     Exception in thread "main" java.util.NoSuchElementException: No value present

 You get an exception.
-This is where the orElse methods come to the rescue.
+This is where the orElse methods come to the rescue!

 To demonstrate the _orElse_ methods, let's assume we have the following method: